Mercado Pago Review

 Similar payment processing solutions

-For LATAM operators, the realistic question is which providers run alongside Mercado Pago, not which replace it.
-AstroPay does iGaming-native with mass payouts, Slotegrator connector, and 4.3/5 Trustpilot — pair it with Mercado Pago if you want both the operator-side support and the consumer brand.
-PayRetailers gives direct LATAM acquiring with 100+ methods and a SoftSwiss connector, better economics at $1M+/month volume.
-EBANX and dLocal both extend beyond LATAM into APAC and Africa with stronger enterprise pricing on cards.
-Nuvei folds LATAM methods into a 700+ method global stack with smart routing — most enterprise operators end up here and treat Mercado Pago as one method inside.
-For Brazilian-only operators wanting pure Pix expertise, dLocal or PagBrasil are alternatives.
+For LATAM operators, the realistic question is which providers run alongside Mercado Pago rather than which replace it.
+AstroPay does iGaming-native with mass payouts, a Slotegrator connector, and 4.3/5 Trustpilot, so pair it with Mercado Pago if you want both the operator-side support and the consumer brand.
+PayRetailers gives direct LATAM acquiring with 100+ methods and a SoftSwiss connector, with better economics at $1M+/month volume.
+EBANX extends beyond LATAM into APAC and Africa with stronger enterprise pricing on cards.
+Nuvei folds LATAM methods into a 700+ method global stack with smart routing, and most enterprise operators end up here and treat Mercado Pago as one method inside.
+For Brazilian-only operators wanting pure Pix expertise, PagBrasil is an alternative.

 When to Choose an Alternative